History of Tokyo: Doolittle Raid

 Tokyo became the first Japanese city to be bombed in World War II on 18 April 1942, in the Doolittle Raid.
-The American James H. Doolittle and 16 B-25 bombers from the U.S. aircraft carrier Hornet made a surprise attack on Tokyo that boosted Allied morale.
-At the time, the Americans had been losing the Pacific War.
+At the command of American general James H. Doolittle, 16 B-25 bombers from the U.S. aircraft carrier Hornet made a surprise attack on Tokyo that boosted Allied morale.
+At the time, the U.S. had been losing the Pacific War.
 The bombing did little physical damage, but it had an enormous psychological effect in America and Japan.
-Japan had considered potential strikes on mainland Japan, but this new reality forced them to grow their defenses.
-The raid led to the Battle of Midway and the Zhejiang-Jiangxi campaign.
+Prior to the raid, the Japanese military had considered the possibility of strikes on mainland Japan; the raid forced them to grow their mainland defenses.
+The raid led to the 1942 Battle of Midway and Zhejiang-Jiangxi campaign.

 The sensitive issue of how to defend the capital from air attack became a pressing concern for Tokyo.
 Japan told Tokyo's citizens to protect themselves, until devastating American firebombing raids showed that was impossible.

 Greater East Asia Conference

 In November 1943, Tokyo hosted the Greater East Asia Conference, where leaders from Japan's puppet governments from the Greater East Asia Co-Prosperity Sphere (Japan's conquered Asian and Pacific territories) discussed multiple topics.
 They were: cooperation to assure stability in the sphere, respecting the sovereignty and independence of the regions in the sphere, respecting each other's culture and traditions, cooperation for economic prosperity, and cooperation to have greater relations with countries in the rest of the world.
 Japan dominated discussion during the conference, and did not follow through with their resolutions.